hiveot/hub.capnp/docs/README-TD.md

 IoT devices often fulfill multiple roles: a part provides network access, a part provides access to inputs and outputs, a part reports its state, and a part that manages its configuration.

-WoST makes the following distinction based on the primary role of the device:
+WoST makes the following distinction based on the primary role of the device.
+These are identified by their device type:
 * A gateway is a Thing that provides access to other independent Things.
 A Z-Wave controller USB-stick is a gateway that uses the Z-Wave protocol to connect to I/O devices.
 A gateway is independent of the Things it provides access to and can have its own inputs or outputs.
 Gateways are often used when integrating with non-WoST Things.
 * A publisher is a Thing that publishes other Thing information to the WoST Hub.
 Publishers have their own ID that is included as part of the Thing ID of all Things that it publishes.
 A publisher has by default  authorization to publish and subscribe to the things it is the publisher of.
 Publishers often are services that convert between the WoT/WoST standards and a native protocol.
 * An I/O device is Thing whose primary role is to provide access to inputs and outputs and has its own attributes and configuration.
 In case of hybrid hardware where attributes and configuration are managed by a parent device then the inputs and outputs are also considered to be part of the parent device.